Muesgen/-Bark-beetle-monitoring-in-mountainous-area-in-central-Europe-A-remote-sensing-and-machine-learnin/README.md

 ## Bark-beetle-monitoring-in-mountainous-area-in-central-Europe-A-remote-sensing-and-machine-learning-Approach

-This is a private github repository for the master thesis: Bark beetle monitoring in mountainous area in central Europe - A remote sensing and machine learning approach.
+This is a github repository for the master thesis: Bark beetle monitoring in mountainous area in central Europe - A remote sensing and machine learning approach.

 The repository contains only scripts and functions for the master thesis.